 Know your Body Fat Percentage at Home

-- Your body fat percentage (BFP) is the amount of fat tissue in relation to your total body weight.
+• Your body fat percentage (BFP) is the proportion of fat tissue in respect to your whole body weight

-- Usually, it is represented as a percentage and can be figured out by dividing the weight of your fat mass by your total body weight and then multiplying the result by 100.
+• Usually shown as a percentage, it can be calculated by first dividing the weight of your fat mass by your entire body weight then multiplying the outcome by 100.

 Body composition and body fat percentage are both useful ways to measure health and exercise.
 The body fat ratio tells you exactly how much fat tissue you have, but the body composition tells you more about how fat, muscle, bone, and water are distributed in your body.
 Keeping an eye on these metrics can help people set and reach their goals for fitness, weight loss, and general health.